Summation and the Poisson formula: -summability

 \emph{For the rest of this section, for $g:\R^k\to\C$ we set}

 $\|x \|^2=\dot{x}{x}$ is the standard Euclidean norm on $\R^k$.
 We obtain a constant $C(m,k)$

 Putting all the above together we see

-so all we require is the finiteness of $\|\pd^m_if\|''$ for all $1\leq i\leq k$ and for some $m$ with $\|\,\|''$ as given in (\ref{norm}).
+So, to apply lemma 3.2, all we require is the finiteness of $\|\pd^m_if\|''$ for all $1\leq i\leq k$ and for some $m$ with $\|\,\|''$ as given in (\ref{norm}).
 A convenient class of functions which satisfies this condition is given below. \begin{dfn} A $\C$-valued \df function $f$ defined on the complement of a compact $K\subset\R^k$ is $\hinf$ if there is some $p\in\R$ for which

 where $\pd_v$ denotes the directional derivative.